opensearch-project/sql/docs/user/dql/aggregations.rst

 Description
 >>>>>>>>>>>

 Usage: MAX(expr).
-Returns the maximum value of `expr`. `expr` could be of any of the numeric and datetime data types.
-Datetime aggregation perfomed with milliseconds precision.
+Returns the maximum value of `expr`. `expr` can be any numeric or datetime data type.
+Datetime aggregation is performed with milliseconds precision.

 Example::